jithins41/mobile-first-test/Readme.md

     usertype:'Guest'
 }

-Question 2

 Created 2 routes
 1. Admin
 2. User

 Admin has facility to upload photos,
-User has facility to view uploaded photo
+User has facility to view uploaded photo we get the name of photos

-Front end created with EJS

-use http://localhost:3000/ to start the application

-Question 2 commit id : 0fb4fbdb997fbbf0b56b4cde0766185a3fed4a71